 The Family Trail is one of the most popular traffic free cycle routes in Britain.
 Visitors can spot some of the local wildlife including wild boar, roe deer and even goshawk.

 We have a massive range of bikes for hire including e-bikes, leisure bikes, tandems, gravel bikes & mountain bikes for every ability & trail.
 We also offer children’s bikes & accessories (including kids seats, tagalongs, trailers) to ensure the whole family can enjoy the forest together.
-For less confident riders or those with mobility challenges, we can provide adult trikes and tandems on request.
+For less confident riders or those with mobility challenges, we can provide adult trikes or a tandem on request.

 The Family trail gently follows the Cannop Valley before climbing gradually through ancient oak (planted in Nelson’s time) and beech woodland to Drybrook Road Station.
 Want a break on the way around?
-Then stop off at our cafe at the beautiful Mallards Pike Lake for homemade breakfast, lunch or light snack and fantastic, locally roasted coffee.
+Visit our cafe at the beautiful Mallards Pike Lake for homemade breakfast, lunch or light snack and fantastic, locally roasted coffee.

 Developed through the Foresters’ Forest programme, fading ‘Then and Now’ images enable both locals and visitors to discover the Forest of Dean’s rich history.